 Let’s dig into each of them and how to calculate them properly.

-I – Billable Time
+I – Delivery Time

-Billable Time refers to any time your team spends working for clients who pay you money.
+Delivery Time refers to any time your team spends working for clients who pay you money.
 (Regardless of whether or not you’re being paid extra money for that time.)

-We recommend using a time tracking tool in your agency to keep track of how much time it takes you to earn revenue from your various clients.
+We recommend using a time tracking tool in your agency to keep track of how much time it takes you to earn profit from your various clients.
 (Regardless of whether or not you’re billing by the hour.)

 Time tracking data is the single most important piece of internal data for improving efficiency and profitability in your agency.